neilmcfayden/project2/README.md

 - It was my first time pair coding on any project and I learnt a lot about collaborating, communcating and planning.
 - First time doing a hackathon-style project and working under time pressure.

 ## Future wish list
+ ##### Because we chose a faulty API we spend a lof of time to figure out how to fix the error and how to always have a successful axios request ,our website is quite simple.
+I am happy with the results but here are the things I would improve or add if we had more time :
 - Adding a Login and Register options where user can create an account and save their favourite crypto currencies and access them faster at any time
 - Add more content and visuals to keep the users engaged